jbshep/softeng21/ms/index.md

 1. Update your `README.md` to include precise instructions on installing, developing, and running your code.
 One example of a GitHub repository with a fairly instructive README is [bvcompsci/cemetery-map](https://github.com/bvcompsci/cemetery-map).

 1. Identify bugs introduced in [Milestone 1](#milestone-1), create issues for them (labeled 'bug'), and fix them.

+## Milestone 3

+*Stand-up: 10/12, Due: 10/28*

+There are two major thematic activities in this milestone.
+The first is supporting the presence of multiple diaries into which users may log their entries.
+The second is the introduction of unit tests that will persist for the remainder of the project.

+Your program should have an "active" diary at all times.
+Your program should have a default diary, and its name should be `default`.
+When users log a diary entry, it should log that entry to the "active" diary.

+With this in mind, complete the following.

+1. Create a `switch` subcommand that switches from one active diary to another active diary given the required argument of the diary's name.
+If a diary of that name does not exist, this command should create the new diary.

+1. Create a `wipe` subcommand.  `wipe` deletes a diary without creating a new one in its place, unless the user "wipes" the `default` diary.
+"Wiping" the `default` diary should recreate it as an empty diary since `default` must always exist.  `wipe` should have an optional argument, which is the name of the diary.
+Without the argument, `wipe` deletes the `default` project.
+Thus, `diary wipe` is be synonymous with `diary wipe default`.

+1. In [Milestone 2](#milestone-2), you gave your diary program a subcommand that provided statistics about the current diary including the dates of the first and last entries and how many total entries there are.
+In Milestone 3, you will enhance this command to show all available diaries and their statistics, along with some indicator (like an asterisk) that shows which diary is the "active" diary.

+1. Implement *unit tests* using `pytest` as we did in class.
+Cumulatively, your tests should run as much of your project code as possible.
+You will want to clearly separate your code into two subfolders: one for your project code itself, and one for testing (name your testing folder `tests`).
+Your tests must be *isolated*.
+This means that the tests should run in their own environment and should not affect or pollute any pre-existing diary data that you have tracked.

+1. Create a StarUML class diagram of your classes, and place the `.mdj` file into a folder named `doc`.
+Use the class diagram to refactor your code and make it more object-oriented.
+This will ultimately make your code easier to test.

+1. Keep your `README.md` file up to date (do this always!).
+One thing to think about is whether moving your project code to a separate folder requires you to modify how you are now running the program (e.g., `python -m diary log I had a good day`).

+1. Identify bugs introduced in [Milestone 2](#milestone-2), if any.
+Create issues for them (labeled 'bug') and fix them.